 Surgery can have significant risks because the cancer may be close to the eyes, mouth, brain, and important nerves and blood vessels.
 Surgical side effects can include swelling of the face, mouth, and throat, which makes it difficult to breathe and swallow.
 Frequently, a person may receive a temporary tracheostomy, a hole in the windpipe, to make breathing easier during their recovery.

-Facial nerves may also be affected, either temporarily or permanently.
+Facial nerves may also be affected, either temporarily or permanently, by cancer or its treatment.
+Whenever possible, the surgeon will try to preserve function of the facial nerves.
 Changes to a person’s appearance because of surgery may need to be addressed using reconstructive plastic surgery.
 If the maxilla (upper jaw) is removed, a prosthodontist will play a large role in the rehabilitation process.
 A prosthodontist is a dentist who specializes in replacing teeth and parts of the jaw.
 Learn more about cancer rehabilitation.

 Surgery is typically followed by additional treatment, most often radiation therapy.
 Sometimes, more than 1 operation may be needed to remove the cancer and to help restore the appearance and function of the affected tissues.
+If the cancer comes back after surgery, then additional surgery or other treatment may be recommended.
 Occasionally, it is not possible to remove salivary gland cancer using surgery.
 This type of tumor is called inoperable.
 In these cases, doctors will recommend other treatment options (see below).

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.